-We need to raise significant funds to finance the drilling and testing of MJ #1 exploratory well and maintain orderly operations.
+As of the date of this report, Zion has adequate funds to finance the drilling and completion of our MJ #1 exploratory well and maintain orderly operations through January 2018.
 To date, we have funded our operations through the issuance of our securities and convertible debt.
-We will need to continue to raise funds through the issuance of equity and/or debt securities (or securities convertible into or exchangeable for equity securities).
-No assurance can be provided that we will be successful in raising the needed equity on terms favorable to us (or at all).
+We will need to continue to raise funds through the issuance of equity and/or debt securities (or securities convertible into or exchangeable for equity securities) or have positive operational income in order to finance our exploration activities beyond January 2018.
+No assurance can be provided that we will be successful in raising the needed equity or obtaining positive operational income on terms favorable to us (or at all).